laro/Cilia/README.md

       of `Map<String, ContactInfo> contactInfoForID`
 - "Make simple things simple"
 - Having a short syntax for associative arrays should encourage people to use it.
+- Maybe template specialization:
+    - Map<Int, ...> is a HashMap
+    - Map<String, ...> is a SortedMap

 ## Signed Size